gcapes/file-backups-rfields/README.md

 ## The task
 - Files are manually backed up to a shared drive
 	- This should be automated instead
-- Metadata is recorded by the instruments in a log file
+- Metadata is recorded by the instruments in log files
 	- Extract key information and make it more accessible
 - Key information is recorded on a paper log sheet
 	- This needs to be associated with the backed up data